m0smith/malabar-mode-jar/README.md

 # malabar-mode-jar
- A support JAR for malabar-mode: better Java mode for Emacs
+ A support JAR for malabar-mode: JVM Integration minor mode for EMACS

 See malabar-mode: https://github.com/m0smith/malabar-mode